On the Beach (1959 film): Release and reception

 On the Beach premiered in 18 theaters on all seven continents on December 17, 1959.
-The Hollywood premiere was attended by the film's stars Fred Astaire and Anthony Perkins, director Stanley Kramer, and other celebrities including Cary Grant.
+The Hollywood premiere was attended by Astaire and Perkins, director Kramer, and other celebrities including Cary Grant.
 The New York premiere was attended by Mayor Robert F. Wagner Jr. The London premiere was attended by Soviet Ambassador to the United Kingdom Yakov Malik.
-Star Ava Gardner attended the Rome premiere.
+Gardner attended the Rome premiere.
 The Tokyo premiere was attended by members of the Japanese Imperial Family.
 The Stockholm premiere was attended by King Gustav VI Adolf.
 The Melbourne premiere was attended by Premier of Victoria Henry Bolte.
-Other premieres were held in West Berlin, Caracas, Chicago, Johannesburg, Lima, Paris, Toronto, Washington, D.C. and Zurich The film also was screened in a theater at Little America in Antarctica.
+Other premieres were held in West Berlin, Caracas, Chicago, Johannesburg, Lima, Paris, Toronto, Washington, D.C., and Zurich The film also was screened in a theater at Little America in Antarctica.

 Although the film had no commercial release in the Soviet Union, a special premiere was arranged for that night in Moscow.
-Gregory Peck and his wife traveled to Russia for the screening, which was held at a workers' club with 1,200 Soviet dignitaries, the foreign press corps, and diplomats including U.S. Ambassador Llewellyn Thompson attending.
+Peck and his wife traveled to Russia for the screening, which was held at a workers' club with 1,200 Soviet dignitaries, the foreign press corps, and diplomats including U.S. Ambassador Llewellyn Thompson attending.

 On the Beach recorded a loss of $700,000 and received mixed reviews.
-It acquired a fan base that agreed on many of the issues presented.
+It acquired a fanbase that agreed on many of the issues presented.
 Bosley Crowther in his contemporary review in The New York Times saw the film as delivering a powerful message.

 The review in Variety was somber: "On the Beach is a solid film of considerable emotional, as well as cerebral, content.
 But the fact remains that the final impact is as heavy as a leaden shroud.
 The spectator is left with the sick feeling that he's had a preview of Armageddon, in which all contestants lost."

 Stanley Kauffmann of The New Republic wrote: "When the film hews close to its theme, it is effective and valuable; when it deals with its characters as characters, it is often phony.
 Just as we are gripped by horror, along comes a pure Hollywood touch to remind us that what we are watching is only a movie".

 In a later appraisal of both novel and film, historian Paul Brians (Nuclear Holocausts: Atomic War in Fiction, 1895-1964 (1987)) considered the novel "inferior" to the film.
 His contention was that the portrayal of nuclear annihilation on screen was more accurate as it was clear that the world was coming to an end.

-On Rotten Tomatoes, the film holds a 77% approval rating, based on 22 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film holds a 78% approval rating, based on 23 reviews, with an average rating of 6.5/10.

-Box Office
+Box office

 Kine Weekly called it a "money maker" at the British box office in 1960.

-Awards
+Awards and nominations

-Stanley Kramer won the 1960 BAFTA for best director and Ernest Gold won the 1960 Golden Globe for Best Motion Picture Score.
-It was nominated for Academy Awards in two categories: